CTTY/Projects/README.md

-# art-gallery
+# Projects
-The gallery page for ArtCollectionWebsite, we are using React here!
+The projects page for ArtCollectionWebsite, we are using React here!

+This repo is for page deployment